This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Emotional release, which may lead to crying (this is generally a positive side effect)

 Fortunately, regulations in the U.S. mandate that acupuncture needles can only be used once, which helps to reduce the risk of infection.
-Other symptoms, such as bruising and nerve injuries, are usually eliminated as long as the specialist performing the acupuncture session is fully trained, qualified, and licensed.
+Other symptoms, such as bruising and nerve injuries, are usually eliminated if the specialist performing the acupuncture session is fully trained, qualified, and licensed.

-Acupuncture specialists and acupuncture centers are located in numerous places throughout the nation and are generally easy to find via a health care provider referral or online search engine.
+Acupuncture specialists and acupuncture centers are located nationwide and are generally easy to find via a healthcare provider referral or online search engine.
 Keep in mind that you will want to choose someone who specifically specializes in helping children with cerebral palsy, as their situations are always unique.

 Lifelong Financial Assistance for Your Child's Birth Injury